MD-CWI/afivo-streamer/documentation/faq.md

   easier to make changes in a project if you can read all the data from each core, so that you do not have to think about MPI.
 (Although getting good OpenMP performance can be quite tricky).
-* It quite challenging to write a distributed memory code with an efficient multigrid solver that scales well to 100 cores or more, in particular when there is a lot of grid refinement.
+* It is quite challenging to write a distributed memory code with an efficient multigrid solver that scales well to 100 cores or more, in particular when there is a lot of grid refinement.
 * If your simulation fits in memory, you can also consider running 5 different